beefoo/lclabs-jfp24/README.md

 The secondary deliverable, is a workflow that shows other developers how to:
 * Access the Library's API to retrieve digitial collections
 * Perform subject/object detection and segmentation
-This secondary deliverable encapsulates our hope that *Collaging through Space and Time* will inspire other developers to consider the Library's collections when creating educational tools or games, further incresing the outreach of the Library.
+This secondary deliverable encapsulates our hope that *Collaging through Space and Time* will inspire other developers to consider the Library's collections when creating educational tools or games, further increasing the outreach of the Library.
 See [Understanding the *Collaging through Space and Time* Project Github and Workflow](#understanding-the-collaging-through-space-and-time-project-github-and-workflow) for more information.